The descriptor string in ASCII format. It may include a "*" to denote an arbitrary index (aka ranged descriptors).

 For each unspent output from a previous transaction that you're

-as an input to be spent, apply this method as
+referencing in a psbt as an input to be spent, apply this method as

-follows: output.finalizePsbtInput({ index, psbt })
+follows: output.finalizePsbtInput({ index, psbt }).

-It's essential to specify the exact position (or index
+It's essential to specify the exact position (or index) of the input in

-that references this unspent Output
+the psbt that references this unspent Output.
+This index should

-align with the value returned by the updatePsbtAsInput
+align with the value returned by the updatePsbtAsInput method.

 Note:

-index = psbt.data.inputs.length - 1
+index = psbt.data.inputs.length - 1.

-validate?: booleanRuns further test on the validity of the signatures.
+Optionalvalidate?: booleanRuns further test on the validity of the signatures.
 It speeds down the finalization process but makes sure the psbt will be valid.

-Decomposes the descriptor used to form this Output
+Decomposes the descriptor used to form this Output into its elemental

 parts.
 See ExpansionMap for a detailed explanation.